 True to its reputation as the capital of Japan, Tokyo is a big bustling city.
-There is a lot to see and do in Tokyo, from traditional Japanese temples to modern entertainment districts, to can’t miss foodie spots.
+There is a lot to see and do in Tokyo, from traditional Japanese temples to modern entertainment districts to can’t-miss foodie spots.

 This best Tokyo itinerary will help you plan a compact and kick-ass trip!
 Whether you’re enjoying a stopover in Tokyo or visiting as part of a wider trip to Japan, once you are all settled in the city, it’s time to get to the fun stuff!

 What to do in Tokyo – Day 1

 Visit one of the most famous street crossings in the world on your first day in Tokyo.

 Located right outside of Shibuya Station, this busy crossing is a bucket list experience for most visitors, especially for a first-timer to Tokyo.

 When the light turns green, the scramble begins!
 Businessmen, students, shoppers, foreigners… everyone is going everywhere.
 Welcome to Tokyo!